Rotator Cuff Injuries

 - The tear was caused by an acute injury in the recent past.

 - Mini-Open Repair.
 This repairs the tendon using an incision that is 3-5 centimeters long.
 Arthroscopy is also used to assess the damage to the rotator cuff.
 This means the doctor does not have to detach the deltoid in the process of doing the surgery.
 Bone spurs can be trimmed to make more room to repair the damaged tendon.
-Because there is an open incision, the actual tendon repair happens with direct viewing rather than through the arthroscope.
+Because there is an open incision, the tendon repair happens with direct viewing rather than through the arthroscope.

 Most people have a satisfactory outcome from their rotator cuff surgery.
 Those things that negatively influence the outcome include:

-- Very large tears
+- Huge tears

 - Smoking history